stream-innovations/stream-payment-gateway/README.md

 **3. Store Integration for Accepting Crypto Payments**

 For e-commerce businesses, **Stream**Payment Gateway allows easy integration of the payment gateway with their online stores.
-This integration enables them to seamlessly accept payments in multiple cryptocurrencies, expanding their customer base and offering more payment options.
+This integration enables them to seamlessly accept payments in multiple cryptocurrencies and stablecoins, expanding their customer base and offering more payment options.

 **4. Detailed Tracking of Payers and Public Key Information**